dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Input parameters**

-- Select country: Select country to process from the dropdown list.
+- **Select country**: Select country to process from the dropdown list.

-- Input: CSV_containing_UN_country_codes: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).
+- **Input: CSV_containing_UN_country_codes**: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).

-- Are you using the default transitions matrix or generating a National one?: Select the type of transition matrix you are using.
+- **Are you using the default transitions matrix or generating a National one?**: Select the type of transition matrix you are using.

-- Default transition_matrix: If you selected default transition matrix, set the path to the transition matrix file (downloaded from the GitHub repository).
+- **Default transition_matrix**: If you selected default transition matrix, set the path to the transition matrix file (downloaded from the GitHub repository).
 Skip this step if you selected national transition matrix.

-- Pre-generated national transition_matrix: If you selected national transition matrix, set the path to the national transition matrix file.
+- **Pre-generated national transition_matrix**: If you selected national transition matrix, set the path to the national transition matrix file.
 Skip this step if you selected default transition matrix.

-- Input: National land cover (yr1): If you are generating a national transition matrix, enter the path to the national land cover data for year 1.
+- **Input: National land cover (yr1)**: If you are generating a national transition matrix, enter the path to the national land cover data for year 1.
 Skip this step if you selected default transition matrix.

-- Enter year of landcover year 1: Enter the year of the LULC data used for year 1.
+- **Enter year of landcover year 1**: Enter the year of the LULC data used for year 1.

-- Input: National land cover (yr2): If you are generating a national transition matrix, enter the path to the national land cover data for year 2.
+- **Input: National land cover (yr2)**: If you are generating a national transition matrix, enter the path to the national land cover data for year 2.
 Skip this step if you selected default transition matrix.

-- Enter year of landcover year 2: Enter the year of the LULC data used for year 2.
+- **Enter year of landcover year 2**: Enter the year of the LULC data used for year 2.

-- Select folder for outputs: Select an output folder to store your outputs.
+- **Select folder for outputs**: Select an output folder to store your outputs.
 The output folder should already exist.
 Make sure the folder name does not have any spaces.

 **Click Run.**